In Nigeria, the government is cracking down on money spraying at festive events

 UNIDENTIFIED NARRATOR: The naira should not be abused by being sprayed or danced on at parties.

 BRIGHT: A ban has been in place since 2007.
-Government-aired adverts warned against the practice, aimed at curbing the abuse of Nigeria's currency.
+Government-aid adverts warned against the practice aimed at curbing the abuse of Nigeria's currency.

 (SOUNDBITE OF ARCHIVED RECORDING)